John Podobinski is an associate focused on patent, trademark and intellectual property matters.

 A former research associate, John’s scientific background makes him invaluable to U.S. and international clients in the areas of biotechnology, stem cell biology, neuroscience, devices and materials sciences.

 Licensed as shown under admissions.
-Not licensed in Massachusetts.
+Not licensed in Missouri.

 Prior to joining Armstrong Teasdale, John was an associate in the East Coast office of an intellectual property firm.
 He also has experience as a technical specialist and as a senior research associate for multiple biotechnology companies, where he developed new technologies and invented novel formulation compositions and devices.